Winter 2024/25 Events in Vienna: Christmas Markets, Special Exhibitions, and Festivals Galore

 Silvesterpfad – December 31, 2024

-The city centre transforms itself into a giant street party, as revellers trace a path from the Rathausplatz across the inner city to Prater, in what is now a well-known celebration that attracts crowds from across Europe.
+The city center transforms itself into a giant street party, as revelers trace a path from the Rathausplatz across the inner city to Prater, in what is now a well-known celebration that attracts crowds from across Europe.
 Not as rarified as Vienna’s typical cultural events, but cleaner than most street parties anywhere else, Silvesterpfad begins at 2 P.M. on New Year’s Eve and goes well into the morning on New Years’ Day.
 Dance and waltz, binge off the various street-food vendors, and marvel at how singularity of purpose can bring people from all walks of life across Austria and Europe together for a night.
 Remember you might have to queue early for the long security lines, and come dressed for elements.

 Die Fledermaus – December 31, 2024 – January 6, 2025